shashisharan/Hibernate/README.md

    Just open a new session , begin the transaction. the object will be in persistent object.

 3. No need to begin transction for loading object  from database.

+4.For annotation based configurations we must use java version more than 1.5 and hibernate versionn more than 3.3